te3ee/MATH441-ResearchProject/README.md

-# MATH441-ResearchProject
+# UBC  MATH441-ResearchProject
-Using differential equation models to calculate best strategies in choosing players for a fantasy team.
+Final Math Research Project: Using differential equation models to calculate best strategies in choosing players for a fantasy team.